Top 3 Questions about Remote Patient Monitoring from HLTH 2020

-What is the best clinical use case for RPM?
+What is the best clinical use case for remote patient monitoring?

-How do you integrate RPM into existing workflows?
+How do you integrate remote patient monitoring into existing workflows?

 Many organizations are already dealing with stretched resources, so how can they care for additional patients at home?
 Many organizations are looking for partners to outsource logistics such as device recycling and inventory management.
 Similarly, with a new wealth of patient data, using an AI-powered monitoring platform can help existing staff to predict deterioration and prioritize action.
 Especially when this monitoring is integrated into the EHR, these intelligent alerts can enable providers to focus on clinical care.

-How do you incentivize patient adherence with RPM?
+How do you incentivize patient adherence with remote patient monitoring?

 We discussed two key aspects of patient adherence, which is the basis of success with any RPM program.
 First, the platform must be incredibly easy to use.
 This means everything from wireless connectivity to setup should be simple for all populations.
 Second, patients must be explained the “why”, ideally by their own provider.
 Helping patients understand the value behind remote monitoring will foster adherence and deliver outcomes.